 -

-1) Sri Sri Sri Sri Sri Maharajkumar Kunzong [Choley] Paljor Namgyal. b. at the Royal Palace, Park Ridge, Gangtok, 20th November 1921, educ.
-St Paul’s Sch and St Joseph’s Coll, Darjeeling, India.
+1) Sri Sri Sri Sri Sri Maharajkumar Kunzong [Choley] Paljor Namgyal. b. at the Tsuklakhang Royal Palace, Park Ridge, Gangtok, 20th November 1921, educ.
+St Joseph’s Convent Sch, Kalimpong, St Paul’s Sch and St Joseph’s Coll, North Point, Darjeeling, Bengal, IAF Initial Training Sch, Lahore, and No 1 Flying Training Sch, Ambala, Punjab, India.
 Cmsnd as Pilot Officer, IAF, served in WW2 1940-1941, attached No 1 “Tigers” Squadron 1941.
-Rcvd: King George VI Coron Medal (11.5.1937).
+Rcvd: King George V Silver Jubilee (1935), King George VI Coron (1937) medals.
 He was k. on active service, when his Lysander I undershot the runway and flipped over, at Peshawar, Punjab, 20th December 1941.

 -